drakokids/LastEngine/README.md

 - Projections with multiple projectors and world transformations.

 ## What platforms will it support?
-Windows for development platform (Mac could be used using parallels Desktop).
+Windows for development platform (Mac x86 could be used using parallels Desktop).
-For 2D projects, the engine will compile for windows, MacOs, Linux, Raspberry Pi, Android and iOS.
+For all kind of projects, the engine will compile for windows, MacOs, Linux, Raspberry Pi, Android and iOS.

-For 3D Projects, it will compile for Windows, MacOS, Linux and Raspberry Pi.

-Web platform only planned for now.

 It it also possible to create a game without compiling, just by adding the necessary scrits and media files.

 ## Suported Hardware
-- Windows on Mac Computer for Development.
+- Windows Computer for Development.
 - GPU compatible with the rendering sdk.
 - GPIO Hardware (Raspberry Pi, UpBoard)
 - Digital and Analog Arcade Controllers